 Review the following suggestions before beginning your study abroad research.
-Sports Management courses abroad may not meet core course requirements within the Sports Management program at the University of Minnesota.
-You will want to work with your academic adviser to find courses that fit within the Sports Management program.
+Sport Management courses abroad may not meet core course requirements within the Sport Management program at the University of Minnesota.
+You will want to work with your academic adviser to find courses that fit within the Sport Management program.

 - This year you can study abroad to fulfill liberal education requirements and/or gain valuable experience through service-learning or internships.

 - Consult with your adviser about coursework and programs you are considering.

 Junior and Senior Years

-- Consider a study abroad program that offers classes that support your major and provide you with valuable hands-on experience.
+- Consider a study abroad program that offers classes that support your major and provides you with valuable hands-on experience.

 - Short-term programs over May and summer session are an option.

-- Programs identified on this advising sheet have been identified as programs that fit well for Sports Management students.
+- Programs identified on this advising sheet have been identified as programs that fit well for Sport Management students.

 How will the study abroad program fulfill my requirements?

-- Liberal Education: You may take liberal education requirements through study abroad.
-Consult the U-Credit Abroad database of study abroad courses that have already been evaluated or submit courses online to be evaluated for liberal education requirements.
+You may take liberal education requirements through study abroad.
+Consult the U Credit Abroad Search of study abroad courses that have already been evaluated or submit courses online to be evaluated for liberal education requirements.